larsiusprime/StealMyIdeas/good_fast_cheap/article.md

 war in full blast we're gonna have a hard time getting our hands on any more male deer anytime soon.
 Time for some deficit spending I guess, the motherland is worth it!

+## Okay, so what?

+The whole point of this idea is to build an entire game around the Good/Fast/Cheap triangle, AND to make that relationship explicit so that this tradeoff is always at the forefront of what the player is deciding about.

+This sort of game would de-emphasize decisions like "I guess Zerglings are the best choice here," and "I'll invest in double-plated starship hulls even though it makes the ships heavier and cost more".
+Instead, the focus will be on a smaller number of overall choices, any and all of which can come in GOOD/FAST/CHEAP varieties, and make you always think about which two you want in which situations.